Ali-consciousroad/listComponentReact/README.md

 # List component
+Render and transform lists with keys in React

 Loop over the desserts array, the data prop to display all desserts using an ES6 map function

 Logic